kjavedan/Ecommerce-website/src/Z_challenges.md

 2. creating the brand page sidebar ✔
 3. fetching data for other brand category -> tablet / laptop/ ...
 4. fixing the price position in the other category ✔
-5. fixing brand showcase slider data fetching and link redirecting
+5. fixing brand showcase slider data fetching and link redirecting ✔
-6. creating different sidebar data and different products data for each category
 --------------------------------------------------------
 * challenge
+1. hosting website data online

+* condiiton
+1. in the App components we will pass a url to (ProductsCategory & BrandCategory) which they will fetch that url and display it on the screen
+2.

+* challenge

-linking brand categoris to different sidbar and products data
+1. linking brand categoris to different sidbar and products data
+2. hosting data online
+3. linking the data images to online hosted image links